Private Pilot Glider, Oral Prep

 How does mountain wave form?

-- Stable air aloft → wind oscillates downstream of the ridge
+- A stable layer near the crest → wind oscillates downstream of the ridge

 - Wave crests visible as lenticular cloud caps